 Casinos typically have a 0.5 percent advantage over participants in gambling, which is sufficient to ensure they can succeed over time.
 Nearly a 2 percent advantage over the house is provided by the best card counters, and that is enough to guarantee they succeed over time.

 It could be seen no distinguished points in the economy.

 However, just like others, pessimism seems to have its restrictions.
 You should become a complete optimist when it refers to believing in the future.
-The reasoning is that when it decides to invest, you have compounding on your hands.
+The reasoning is that when it decides to invest, you have compounded on your hands.

-The long-term chances are in favour of the economy as long as more people aim to do better than mess up.
+The long-term chances are in favor of the economy as long as more people aim to do better than mess up.
 And that is indeed the point, and the screw-ups drive the problem-solving-the losses, the downturns, the conflicts.